 EXAMINATION REQUESTS AND REQUIRED EQUIPMENT

 WHEN AN AUDIO TAPE IS SUSPECTED OF HAVING BEEN TAMPERED with, it may be forwarded to a qualified forensic audio specialist for authentication.
-Prosecutors often request investigation of deficiencies in
+Prosecutors often request investigation of deficiencies in the previously mentioned process.

 Examples of such problems are:

 - Credibility questions relating to the tape recorder operator